top of page

 Testing and Validation

 Were conducted to empirically measure the system's performance.
-This process evaluated how firmware optimizations and trade-offs, made to adapt the system for portable operation, impacted its overall viability and effectiveness.
+This process evaluated how firmware optimizations and design trade-offs, made to adapt the system for portable operation, impacted its overall viability and effectiveness.

 thermal_20241109-223356_edited.jpg